jtlapp/kysely-mapper/README.md

 ## Introduction

-This package provides two concrete classes for mapping tables: `TableMapper` and `UniformTableMapper`. `TableMapper` is a generic mapping utility that makes few assumptions about mapping requirements. `UniformTableMapper` provides a configuration that assumes queries all insert, update, select, and return the same type of object.
-You can use either of these classes or design your own, such as by subclassing `AbstractTableMapper`.
+This package provides three classes for mapping tables: `AbstractTableMapper`, `TableMapper` and `CompleteRowTransforms`. `AbstractTableMapper` is a base class for constructing your own kinds of table mappers. `TableMapper` is a generic mapping utility that implements `AbstractTableMapper` and should suffice for most of your needs. `CompleteRowTransforms` provides default mappings for a table mapper whose queries input and output entire rows of the underlying table.

 For the examples that follow, assume we have the following 'users' table: